5.1 – Things you should know by now

-- Clearly, since the cash balance (Rs.14,659/-) is less than SPAN Margin (Rs.16,500/-), the broker will give a Margin Call to the client, or in fact some brokers will even cut the position real time as and when the cash balance drops below the SPAN requirement.
+- Clearly, since the cash balance (Rs.14,659/-) is less than SPAN Margin (Rs.16,500/-), the broker will give a Margin Call to the client, or in fact, some brokers will even cut the position in real-time as and when the cash balance drops below the SPAN requirement.

 Key takeaways from this chapter

 - A margin payment is required (which will be blocked by your broker) as long as the futures trade is live.

 - The margin blocked by the broker at the time of initiating the futures trade is called the initial margin.

 - Both the buyer and the seller of the futures agreement will have to deposit the initial margin amount.

 - The margin amount collected acts as leverage, as it allows you to deposit a small amount of money and take exposure to a large value transaction.